testbefund/testbefund-api/readme.md

 * ``DB_DRIVER_CLASS_NAME`` is the java class name for the JDBC driver.
 Defaults to ``org.postgresql.Driver``
 * ``HIBERNATE_DDL_AUTO`` Defines the schema update policy.
 Defaults to ``update``

+## API
+The API can be explored with swagger-ui.
+1. Start the service, either with docker-compose or as Spring Boot run configuration
+2. Go to ``http://localhost:8080/swagger-ui.html`` in your browser

 ## Mapstruct
 We are using mapstruct to allow us to create multiple different views of objects, like the test-container read